RhinoCodes/ArchLive/README.md

 your terminal.
 Basically its a comfier install iso.
 It also has possibility to be used as a Rescue pendrive.
 It includes tools like "Grub rescue", from MX linux and gparted.

+TLDR; ArchLive is a live iso with a Desktop Enviroment

 Current 3 main iso's:
  * Openbox
  * Xfce